IN-B-W vs IN-C-W Dream11 Team Prediction Women’s Senior T20 Challenger Trophy 2019-20

 IN-B-W vs IN-C-W Probable Playing XIs

-India B Women: Smriti Mandhana (C), Jemimah Rodrigues, Vanitha V.R, Sushri Dibyadarshini, Anjali Sarvani, Sushma Verma (WK), Pooja Vastrakar, Anuja Patil, Renuka Singh, Shikha Pandey, TP Kanwar.
+India B Women: Vanitha VR, Smriti Mandhana (captain), Jemimah Rodrigues, Richa Ghosh, Sushri Dibyadarshini, Pooja Vastrakar, Shikha Pandey, R Kalpana (wicketkeeper), Anuja Patil, Renuka Singh, TP Kanwar

-India C Women: Shafali Verma, Yastika Bhatiya, Jincy George, Veda Krishnamurthy (C), D. Hemlatha, Nuzhat Parween (WK), Manali Dakshini, Arundhati Reddy, Rajeshwari Gayakwad, Tanushree Sarkar.
+India C Women: Shafali Verma, Yastika Bhatiya, Nuzhat Parween (wicketkeeper), Veda Krishnamurthy (captain), D Hemlatha, Manali Dakshini, Vrushali Bhagat, Arundhati Reddy, Rajeshwari Gayakwad, Tanushree Sarkar

 Captaincy and Vice-Captaincy Picks